kaminiwalunj/OpenAIWorkshop/scenarios/GettingStarted.md

 # Building AI enabled Apps with Azure OpenAI

 ### Overall Estimated Duration: 120 minutes

 ## Overview
 This lab provides hands-on experience with Azure OpenAI Service, equipping you with the skills to deploy and work with OpenAI’s generative AI models in the Azure cloud environment.
 You’ll learn to provision resources, deploy models, and explore prompt engineering techniques.
 Through interactive exercises, you’ll experiment with the Completions and Chat playgrounds, integrate AI capabilities into applications, and build AI-powered solutions using Power Apps and Python.

 ## Objective
 By the end of this lab, you will be able to:

 - **Get Started with Azure OpenAI**: Understand the fundamentals of Azure OpenAI, including its capabilities, use cases, and integration with cloud services.
-- **Master Prompt Engineering & Azure OpenAI Studio**: Learn how to craft effective prompts and leverage Azure OpenAI Studio to optimize AI model performance.
+- **Master Prompt Engineering & Azure AI Foundry**: Learn how to craft effective prompts and leverage Azure AI Foundry to optimize AI model performance.
 - **Build an OpenAI Application with Power Apps**: Develop and integrate AI-powered applications using Power Apps to automate workflows and enhance user interactions.
 - **Build an OpenAI Application with Python**: Implement AI-driven solutions using Python, leveraging Azure OpenAI's APIs for various natural language processing tasks.

 ## Pre-Requisites
 - **Basic Knowledge of Azure and AI Services**: Familiarity with **Azure OpenAI Service**, its capabilities, and cloud-based AI integration.
-- **Understanding of Prompt Engineering**: Basic knowledge of crafting effective prompts for AI models and using **Azure OpenAI Studio**.
+- **Understanding of Prompt Engineering**: Basic knowledge of crafting effective prompts for AI models and using **Azure AI Foundry**.
 - **Familiarity with Software Development**: Experience with programming concepts, particularly in **Python**, and working with APIs.
 - **Experience with Low-Code Platforms** (Optional): Basic understanding of **Power Apps** for building AI-driven applications.
 - **Basic Knowledge of Cloud & Security**: Understanding cloud deployment, API authentication, and security best practices in AI applications.